iphands/Meltdown/README.md

 [1] jQuery UI and rangyinputs are optional.
 For now Meltdown will still function without these plugins.

 ##License
-Copyright (c) 2013 Ian Page Hands and Mark Caron Dual licensed under the GPLv3 license.
+Copyright (c) 2013 Ian Page Hands and Mark Caron.
+Licensed under the GPLv3 license.